josueahadi/dsa/README.md

    node UniqueInt.js
    ```

-3. Ensure the input files are in the `sample_inputs` directory and named correctly.
+3. Ensure the input files are in the `inputs` directory and named correctly.
-4. The output will be written in the `sample_results` directory.
+4. The output will be written in the `results` directory.

 ## Prerequisites